DCchoudhury15/chessgame/README.md

 - Start a new game, choose your mode, and enjoy playing chess!
 - [Add more usage instructions or options as needed]

-## Contributing

-Contributions are welcome!
-1. Fork the repository
-2. Create a new branch
-3. Commit your changes
-4. Open a pull request

-See [CONTRIBUTING.md](CONTRIBUTING.md) for more details.

-## License

-This project is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for details.

----

-Feel free to update this README with more details, screenshots, or links as your project evolves!